keymixcookbook/Newbies-Guide-for-TD/_blinkscript/README.md

 ### Blinkscript Basics
 for what I understand, Foundary's Blinkscript (or Blink Kernel, ["WTF is a Kernel"](https://en.wikipedia.org/wiki/Kernel_(operating_system)#/media/File:Kernel_Layout.svg)) is a mix of C++ and GLSL (or you can argue GLSL is base off C++, so Blinkscript is a child of C++)

-The following is a consolidation of Blink Tutorials I found online: [here](https://learn.foundry.com/nuke/developers/90/BlinkKernels/InvertKernel.html) and [here](https://sites.google.com/site/gabrielroytuts/nuke/blinkscript/intro) and [here](http://www.guillemramisadesoto.com/tutorials#/blink-101/) and [here](http://www.xaviermartinvfx.com/x_aton/)
+The following is a consolidation of Blink Tutorials I found online: [here](https://learn.foundry.com/nuke/developers/90/BlinkKernels/InvertKernel.html) and [here](https://sites.google.com/site/gabrielroytuts/nuke/blinkscript/intro) and [here](http://www.guillemramisadesoto.com/tutorials#/blink-101/) and [here](http://www.xaviermartinvfx.com/x_aton/) in an orgnized manner, I hope

 ###### Necessary Components
-The necessary functions to setup for Blinkscript to run (more details below)
+The necessary parts to setup for Blinkscript to run, with following orders (and more details for each parts below)
+1. Any declaration of global functions (optional)
-1. Declare a Kernel: `kernel BlinkName: ImageComputationKernel<eSomethingWise>{}`
+1. Declare a Kernel Granularity: `kernel BlinkName: ImageComputationKernel<eSomethingWise>{}`
 1. Image Specification, define src and dst: `Image<eRead> src`, `Image<eWrite> dst`
 1. Define parameters and/or variables: `param:` and `void define(){ defineParam() }`
 1. Initialize: `void init(){}`